Papilio bianor: Biology

 This species can be found in forests and other wooded areas.
 It can occur in suburban and urban areas if appropriate host plants are available.

 Food plants include species of citrus, prickly ash, cork trees, trifoliate orange, rue, and Japanese skimmia.

 Using the species as a model to investigate the iridescent colour evolution, phylogeography, and the evolution of swallowtail butterflies a chromosome scale genome has been sequenced, the final assembly being 421.52 Mb in size, with 15,375 protein-coding genes and 30 chromosomes (29 autosomes and 1 Z sex chromosome).
-Phylogenetic analysis of this data indicating that P. bianor separated from a common ancestor of swallowtails ∼23.69–36.04 million years ago.
+Phylogenetic analysis of this data indicating that P. bianor separated from a common ancestor of swallowtails ~23.69–36.04 million years ago.

+Taxonomy

+It is a member of the species group paris.